Fictitious assets are expenses presented as assets.

 Fictitious asset examples:

-Preliminary expenses meaning expenditure incurred during the business kick off period.
-Entities incur business expenses before legal existence.
-So, such expense are not fully charged off in the profit & Loss account.
+Preliminary expenses mean expenditures incurred during the business kick-off period.
+Entities incur business expenses before their legal existence.
+So, such expenses are not fully charged off in the profit and loss account.
 Accounting Treatment for the same is different.

-Entities capitalize preliminary expenses as fictitious asset and amortize it over the estimated life.
+Entities capitalize preliminary expenses as fictitious assets and amortize them over the estimated life.

-Preliminary expenses examples include legal fees towards incorporation expenses, registration charges, Auditor fees, professional charges, logo charges, advertisement or promotional expense, any other incidental expense etc.
+Preliminary expenses include legal fees for incorporation, registration charges, Auditor fees, professional charges, logo charges, advertisement or promotional expenses, and any other incidental expenses.

-There is no limit for examples of preliminary expenses.
-To sum up, preliminary expenses are an example of fictitious asset.
+There is no limit on examples of preliminary expenses.
+To sum up, preliminary expenses are an example of a fictitious asset.

 Underwriting Commission:

-Underwriting commission is a kind of insurance before issuance of shares or other securities.
-Underwriters are entities who will ensure to have minimum subscription for the issuances.
-The financial risk is reduced by paying a fee to the underwriters.
+An underwriting commission is insurance before the issuance of shares or other securities.
+Underwriters are entities that ensure a minimum subscription for the issuances.
+Paying a fee to the underwriters reduces the financial risk.

 Recommended Articles:

-Accounting is a vast subject and requires continuous study to have good understanding of the concepts.
-So, we have added related topics below for reference.
+Accounting is a vast subject that requires continuous study to understand its concepts thoroughly.
+We have added related topics below for your reference.